bcgov/smk/docs/development.md

 `npm install`

-Build smk into dist/, start a web server pointing to this directory:
+Build smk into the `/dist` directory and start a web server pointing to this directory:

 `npm start`

-Your web browser will automatically open a new page to [https://localhost:8080/debug](https://localhost:8080/debug).
+Your web browser will automatically open a new page to [https://localhost:3000/debug](https://localhost:3000/debug).

-Visit 'layout', and then 'header' for example.
+Visit 'Layouts', and then 'Header' for example.
 When you edit the code in `src`, the changed files will trigger a re-build, and then the page that you have open in the browser will reload.

-Be sure to watch the console window, in case there are build errors.
+Be sure to watch the console window in case there are build errors.